laymonage/blog/content/posts/clean-tools.md

 If we **read** through the **documentation**, there is a section about [creating an `axios` instance][axios-instance].
 Basically, you can create an axios instance with a custom configuration, including **`baseURL`**.
-You can call use the instance to call methods like `.get` and `.post` with the specified config.
+You can use the instance to call methods like `.get` and `.post` with the specified config.

 So, by using `axios` instances, we can do something like this: